 In the last week of February 2018 the ‘Beast from the East’ – an arctic blast from Siberia – met ‘The pest from Portugal’ – officially known as Storm Emma – up from the South.
 Large parts of Britain were plunged into the customary chaos that accompanies snowfall.
 Schools were closed, trains and planes cancelled and roads blocked.
 The Thursday was the worst.
 That was the day we chose to drive up from Southern England north to Aviemore, in the Highlands of Scotland.

 To be fair, we did check the roads on-line before setting off and they looked okay.
-We were also only intending to reach Dunbar in the Scottish Lowlands that day, where we had a friend to stay over with.
-In any case, our accommodation in Aviemore was pre-booked and pre-paid and the payment was not refundable.
-We had no choice.
+Also, we were only intending to reach Dunbar, in the Scottish Lowlands, that day, where we had friends to stay over with.
+But in any case, our accommodation in Aviemore was pre-booked and pre-paid and the payment was not refundable.
+We had no choice but to go.

-But above all, we wished to see ptarmigan (Lagopus muta) in their white winter plumage.
-The ptarmigan is a member of the grouse family of an arctic disposition such that it is only found in Britain in a very few parts of Scotland.
+We went, above all, because we wished to see ptarmigan (Lagopus muta) in their white winter plumage.
+The ptarmigan is a member of the grouse family of an arctic disposition.
+It is only found in Britain in a very few parts of Scotland.

-My brother Ivor and I had seen them once before, more than thirty years ago, on the top of Ben Lawers in the Grampian Mountains of Scotland.
+My brother Ivor and I had seen them once before, more than thirty years ago, on the top of Ben Lawers in the Grampian Mountains of central Scotland.
 However, it seems they are no longer to found there and it is now necessary to head further North, to the Cairngorms, and so to Aviemore, from where a road leads to the mountains.
 We had also seen mountain hares on Ben Lawers, in their white winter coats.
-We hoped we might see them as well on this trip.
-I had tried to visit the previous year, but failed.
-I was determined to make it happen this year.
-I succeeded in persuading not only my brother and also our friend Paul to come too – and now nothing was going to prevent my quest.
+We hoped we might see them too on this trip.

 The next morning we were obliged to sit down to a Full Scottish Breakfast, except that one of us didn’t want the sausages, another declined the haggis and none of us wanted beans.
 I gathered that the staff were used to this kind of thing.
 Mind you, in the confusion, I didn’t get the black pudding which I did want.

-Fortunately the interweb showed that an indirect route to Edinburgh was open – confirmed by another guest at the Inn who left early and kindly phoned to tell us that all was clear.
+The interweb showed that an indirect route to Edinburgh was open – which was confirmed by another guest at the Inn who left early and kindly phoned to tell us that all was clear.
 We were soon on our way.
-We drove through a delightfully snow-strewn landscape with clear roads all the way to Aviemore.
+We drove through a delightfully snow-strewn landscape with clear roads to Edinburgh – where we stopped at a friend’s for coffee – and then all the way to Aviemore.

 Next morning we were off to see the ptarmigan.
 The road to the mountains runs through and between the Glenmore Forest and the Rothiemurchus Estate, pine forest on either side.
 This is part of the ancient Caledonian Forest, characterised by Scots pines more or less undisturbed since they established themselves here after the last ice age.
 The road runs beside the edge of Loch Morlich and finally emerges from the pines to climb steeply up to the Cairngorm Ski Centre.
 The car park was well stocked and there were skiers and snow-boarders in abundance riding up on a ski tow and returning in hardly a minute to queue for a quarter of an hour for the same again.
 Our goal, meanwhile, was to take the footpath to Coire an t-Sneachda, a corrie or tarn some two miles up the adjacent valley.
 The path was not overly steep and we soon rounded the spur and left the Ski centre behind and out of sight.
 A party of professionally equipped hill-walkers – crampons, ice axes, gaiters and goggles – passed us.
 They assured us that we would find ptarmigan only a little further on.
 But the path was covered in snow, we were un-equipped and we soon reached a point where we begun to sink up to our thighs in the drifts.